 I have heard it said several times, I was interviewed by News 12 in Westchester relating to a major oil company executive making similar comments, racist content in conversation.
 If you live or work around other ethnical people you will hear something.
 We all been there, whoever you are.
 The good part about the Don Sterling , I got you Incident.
 There is a diverse force that able to address this type of behavior and has the ability to hold individual/s accountable.
 All good people in business are coming to understand the work place is home for many and should be respected.

 LBJ was the second President who directly supported increasing the citizenship of Black Americans.
 Prior to his intervention and prompting congress to pass the U.S. Civil Rights Act of 1964.
-American Blacks were only two-thirds American citizens.
+American Blacks were only 3/5, American citizens.
 The world was taking notice, ” is America truly a country were all men and women are equal.”
 We seem to be still working on that.
 Thanks to all the brave citizens who stood up to domestic terrorism, along with world opinion.
-This was the force that produced change fifty years ago.
+This was the force that produced change more than sixty years ago.